docker-archive/compose-cli/README.md

 ## :warning: Retirement Date Pending

-Docker Compose's integration for ECS and ACI will be retired in November 2023.
+Docker Compose's integration for ECS and ACI retired in November 2023.
 For now, our main priority in this repository are critical security fixes.

 ECS users can consider using [compose-ecs](https://github.com/docker/compose-ecs).